-- 1. Enrollment for one unit of MUS 080-089, 460-469 Private Instruction is required for each semester of residence for all music majors and minors.
+Enrollment for one unit of MUS 080-089, 460-469 Private Instruction is required for each semester of residence for all music majors and minors.
 A minimum of eight (8) units is required.
 Private Instruction for music majors and minors includes 75% recital attendance of all School of Music-sponsored faculty and student recitals.
-Failure to meet this requirement will result in the requirement to complete an additional Concert Music requirement (see School of Music office).
-Students may enroll in one semester of MUS 013 Class Voice in place of one (1) unit of MUS 081 Private Instruction: Voice with permission from the School of Music. - 2.
+Failure to meet this requirement will result in the lowering of the Private Instruction grade by one letter for that semester.
+Students may enroll in one semester of MUS 013 Class Voice in place of one (1) unit of MUS 081 Private Instruction: Voice with permission from the School of Music.
 Enrollment is required in at least one Major Ensemble (MUS 090, 091, 092, 094, 097) for full credit during each semester of enrollment at CBU.
 A minimum of eight (8) units is required.
-Additional ensembles may be taken for 0-1 units with permission from the School of Music. - 3.
-Enrollment in MUS 098 Choral Union is required for each semester of residence for all Music Majors and Minors.
+Additional ensembles may be taken for 0-1 units with permission from the School of Music.

+3. Enrollment in MUS 098 Choral Union is required for each semester of residence for all Music Majors and Minors.
 A minimum of four (4) units is required.
 Offered for zero (0) units in the Fall and one (1) unit in the Spring.